 Over one million photographs of local people and locations, dating from the mid-19th century to the present.
 Selected images have been digitized and made available online.

 - McCandless Photography Studio Collection (1965-2001)

 - Postcard collections with images documenting the county and the University of Illinois.

 Over 500 historical and current local maps, plat books, and atlases are available for research.

-Nearly 250 oral histories with topics that cover the length and breadth of the history of Champaign County and its communities.
+Over 250 oral histories with topics that cover the length and breadth of the history of Champaign County and its communities.
 Richly represented within the collection is the rural life and experience of the African-American community.
 Additionally, many recordings and their corresponding transcripts (when available) have been digitized and made available online.